QuarkNerd/blog/hubinf@scottlogic.com/_posts/2020-08-04-how-to-deliver-a-difficult-message.md

+---
+author: hubinf@scottlogic.com
-How to deliver a difficult message?
+title: How to deliver a difficult message
+categories:
+  - Delivery
+layout: default_post
+summary: In this article, I would share some thoughts about how to approach something we all dread and why it is important to be transparent in an appropriately sensitive way.
+---
 In a client-supplier relationship, communication is of paramount importance.
 And good communication requires transparency.
 A supplier in charge of a doomed project telling their client that all is going well would not be doing a very good job.
 Similarly, a client whose budget has been cut telling a supplier that all is well would also not be delivering the right message.

 Even if both sides are transparent with one another, a message can sometimes be difficult to deliver successfully.